 10 – Bardakta Mısır (Corn in a Cup)

 Showcasing the simplicity and genius of Turkish street food, fresh cooked sweet corn soaking in butter with salt and various toppings is the perfect on-the-go snack for when you’re exploring the cities and towns of Turkey.
+The best street food is often the simplest, as is proven by this corn-in-a-cup dish.

 11 – Bici Bici (Ice with Syrup)